obijzbo/coffee-shop/README.md

 ## Note
 Please keep in mind we can only host static website this way.
 If your website contains dynamic elements or API, the process will fail.

+## Contributor
+Hi, I'm Nahiyan.
+Your support instructor for this course.